 Develop a perspective of the earth as belonging to God and see oneself as a steward in protecting the earth's beauty and bounty (Christian).

-Core courses required of all Conservation and Wildlife Management majors: 42 credit hours
+Conservation and Wildlife Management Major Requirements: 58 credit hours